 \textbf{FasNet}\cite{b23}: A neural beamformer that leverages both magnitude and phase information of the signal, operating in the time domain.

 \textbf{U-Net}\cite{b14}: A multi-channel autoencoder neural network that performs in the T-F domain.
-This solution secured the first place in the L3DAS21 challenge, showcasing its effectiveness in dealing with 3D speech enhancement tasks.
+This method won the first place in the L3DAS21 challenge, showing its effectiveness in dealing with 3D speech enhancement tasks.

-\textbf{SE-UNet}\cite{c2}: A two-stage U-Net architecture proposed by us, which got the second place in the L3DAS23 challenge.
+\textbf{SE-UNet}\cite{c2}: A two-stage U-Net architecture proposed by us before, which got the second place in the L3DAS23 challenge.